 Attendance and Registration Due to current conditions and in support of efforts to prevent the spread of COVID-19, shareholders may only attend the meeting via remote communication.
-Shareholders who intend to participate in the Annual Meeting should notify the Corporate Secretary by registering at [website to be provided] no later than May 3, 2021 in order to be considered as present.
+Shareholders who intend to participate in the Annual Meeting should notify the Corporate Secretary by registering at https://bit.ly/RRHI2021_ShareholderRegistration no later than May 3, 2021 in order to be considered as present.